Draconizations/LnzLive/DEVELOPMENT.md

 ### Pipeline

-The LnzLive engine operates on a reactive, data-driven pipeline.
+LnzLive renders models from P.F.
+Magic games using LNZ data and game resources.
 It converts raw text LNZ files into interactive 3D visualizations, allows users to edit them in real-time, and serializes those changes safely back to text.
 The raw text LNZ file is *always* the source of truth.
 Fidelity to how P.F.
 Magic games parse the LNZ in consideration of the BHD (model) and BDT files (animations) is ideal, but still a work in progress that could be improved.
 At minimum, we do not want any valid LNZ to go unparsed and unrendered, even if it isn't yet 1:1 with in-game visuals.
 Interactive visual editing in the 3D viewport should ultimately trigger text updates, which then trigger 3D rebuilds.
 Heavy modifications to 3D nodes should be channeled through the text editor's injection system to maintain file integrity and the undo/redo history.

 The pipeline flows as follows: **Text Input \-\> LNZ Parser \-\> Data Classes \-\> Model Generator \-\> Interactive Viewport**